List of The Galaxy Railways characters: Yuki Sexaroid

 Yuki is the medical officer aboard Big One, and is actually a type of robot called a Sexaroid.
 In the beginning of Season One she firmly believes her role is to be the medical officer and that because she isn't human, she can't love or be involved in anything that doesn't have to do with duty.

 As the season progresses, however, she realizes that human is not a state of matter, but a state of mind and she loosens up and enjoys life more.
 It is said by her that she secretly loves Manabu.

 Killian Black

 He is an intern, and the foster son of Mr. Conductor from Galaxy Express 999.

 Charlie

 One of the two Eagle Fighter pilots introduced during Season 2, his Eagle was shot down during the defense of Planet Fatom in Season 2.

 Doris

 One of the two Eagle Fighter pilots introduced during Season 2.

 Wataru Yuuki

 Wataru is the first Captain of Big One mentioned in the series.
 He is husband to Kanna and the father of Manabu and Mamoru.
 In the first episode he sacrifices himself to save his crew and the galaxy from a destroyer coming through a warp hole - breaking the hearts of his wife and his children but leaving a legacy of self-sacrifice and duty.

+On Season 2, it's revealed that Wataru survived his action toward the Alfort ship, but later killed in action during raid on the rogue AI facility, with his body was absorbed and used as an avatar for the AI on the later half of the Season 2.
+Manabu later decide to finish him own father off to shut down the rogue AI for good.
+The only remaining thing that was left intact was the captain's hat, which Manabu takes it home as a keepsake.